 The first step is to answer the question: What motivators are essential for you?
 Put the letters in order, from left (less important) to the right (more important).

 After a lot of practice with “one-on-one sessions” using the intrinsic motivators Jurgen derived from the work with Daniel Pink, Steven Reiss, and Edward Deci, we decided to adapt the exercise to use in a group at the team’s retrospective ceremony.

 After explaining to the team that the objective of the retrospective would be to know one another better individually and collectively, we invited the members to reflect individually on the motivators that are most important for them.
 We presented each of the motivators and explained them one by one.
 We asked them to write each motivator down on a sticky note and to order them from most to least important.

 The second step in the activity involves two parallel tasks:

 - We invited all team members to consider: What motivators are most important for our team, collectively?
-We asked them to discuss and order the motivators, now focusing on the collective view.
+We asked them to discuss and once again put motivators in order, this time focusing on the collective view.

-- While they conversed, the facilitator added up the numbers written on the individual motivators in the first step of the activity.
+- When they made their changes, the facilitator added up the numbers written on the individual motivators in the first step of the activity.
 The count is done by motivator.
-At the end, the result will be something like:
+In the end, the result will be something like:

 1st Acceptance – total: 230